University of the Arts (Philadelphia): History

-In 1870, the Philadelphia Musical Academy was created.
+In 1870, the Philadelphia Musical Academy (PMA) was created by Johann F. Himmelsbach, Rudolph Hennig, and Wenzel Kopta.
+Ownership of PMA went to Richard Zeckwer in 1876.
 In 1876, the Pennsylvania Museum and School of Industrial Art was founded as a museum, which became the Philadelphia Museum of Art, and an art school, which went through various name changes and mergers before becoming the University of the Arts.
 Though never housed in the same building, the museum and the school were one institution.
 In 1877, the Philadelphia Conservatory of Music was founded.
 In 1900 a Saturday School for children was added to the Pennsylvania Museum School of Industrial Art.

 In 1893, the Pennsylvania Museum School of Industrial Art purchased an early 19th-century neoclassical building at 320 South Broad Street, which had been designed in 1824 by John Haviland for the Pennsylvania School for the Deaf.

+In 1917 violinist and composer Frederick E. Hahn's Hahn Conservatory of Music (founded 1902) merged into the PMA at which time Hahn was appointed both president and director of the school.
+Hahn remained director of the PMA until his death in 1942.

 In 1921, contralto Marian Anderson applied to the Philadelphia Musical Academy but was turned away because she was "colored."
+In 1890 Mrs. Ida May Yeocum had also been turned away due to her race.

 In 1938, the museum changed its name to the Philadelphia Museum of Art and the school became the Philadelphia Museum School of Industrial Art.
 In 1964, the school became independent of the museum and renamed itself the Philadelphia College of Art (PCA).